-Café 6 is open from 8am until 3pm serving a range of sandwiches, paninis, snacks and main meals.
+Café 6 is open from 8.20 until 9.00 and from 11 - 1.10 serving a range of food, including snacks and hot meals.
 Students can bring packed lunches or purchase food and drink from the café.
-They will need to be enrolled and have accounts activated through ParentPay/PayPoint in order to purchase food from the café.
-Water is available at all times, free of charge, from a dispenser beside the vending machines in the café area.
+They will either need to be enrolled and have accounts activated through ParentPay/PayPoint in order to purchase food from the café, or they can use their cards.
+Water bottles can be refilled by Café 6 staff at the times when the café is open and we encourage students to refill bottles at those times.
+At other times, please see Mrs Watson.
 There is also a hot water dispenser available for student use.